Archive product

 Description

-For the first time, the renowned surrealist and bestselling author Desmond Morris combines his two fields of expertise — art and science — in one volume.
-In addition to exploring familiar actions such as handshakes, nose-thumbing, and dominant elbows, he takes us on an absorbing journey through the history of art detection, tracing the roots of many gestures that have surprised and intrigued the art world for years.
-Why, for example, did Napoleon pose for official portraits with his right hand tucked into his waistcoat, and what is the significance of the double-headed gesture displayed in El Greco’s "The Noble" with a hand on the chest?
+For the first time, the renowned surrealist and bestselling author Desmond Morris combines his two fields of expertise – art and science – in one volume.
+In addition to exploring familiar actions such as handshakes, nose-thumbing, and dominant elbows, he immerses us in a captivating history of art detection, tracing the roots of many gestures that have surprised and intrigued the art world for years.
+Why, for example, did Napoleon pose for official portraits with his right hand tucked into his waistcoat, and what is the significance of the double-headed gesture displayed in El Greco’s "The Nobleman" with a hand on his chest?

-Covering a wide range of visual creativity — from prehistoric figurines, Roman artifacts, and Renaissance frescoes to contemporary art and graffiti — *Postures: Body Language in Art* opens new ways of viewing art.
-Surprising similarities are uncovered, as well as rarely used gestures, making even the most famous works suddenly appear in a new light.
+Covering a wide range of visual creativity—from prehistoric figurines, Roman artifacts, and Renaissance frescoes to contemporary art and graffiti—Postures: Body Language in Art opens new ways of viewing art.
+Surprising similarities are revealed, as well as rarely used gestures, making even the most famous works suddenly appear in a new light.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to the broad public.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as cutting-edge scientific research, accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-run company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The company is also expanding its list of children's books.
-Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
+Today, still an independent family company, Thames & Hudson is one of the leading publishers of illustrated books worldwide, with over 2,000 titles published.
+It produces high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The company also develops a growing list of children’s books.
+Headquartered in London, with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
+In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
 Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.

-Of the ten titles published on Thames & Hudson’s first list in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, was the first and most successful.
-The company's strong commitment from the very beginning to the longevity of its books remained in print until 1971.
-In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, an early indicator of the program’s breadth.
+Of the ten titles published on the first list by Thames & Hudson in 1950, *English Cathedrals*, with photographs by Martin Hürlimann, were the first and achieved the greatest success.
+The firm’s strong conviction from the very beginning regarding the longevity of books was evident, as it remained in print until 1971.
+In the first year of publication, Albert Einstein’s *Out of My Later Years* also appeared, indicating the early scope of the program.
 As the list gradually expanded—growing from ten titles in 1950 to 144 in 1955—the company moved its offices to High Holborn and in 1956 relocated to a Georgian townhouse at 30 Bloomsbury Street, near Bedford Square, becoming the epicenter of book publishing in London.
 The manufacturing facility remained at this address, eventually expanding to five houses by 1999, when it returned to High Holborn.

 In 1958, Thames & Hudson launched one of its most renowned series, *World of Art*, which became the foundation of a highly diverse list.
 Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
 Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.